robalaban/notes/site/notes/building_personal_website.md

 PostCSS API is rather simple - but I do suggest you head over the official docs and take a look at what is possible (hint a lot).
 Now that we have the 3 main config files up and running we can simply start our dev server using: `npm run snowpack dev` or alternatively create a `start` script in `package.json`.
 This will open a HTTP server on port 80, Snowpack is doing this for us, as well as watch and hot-reload from the site folder.

-### Eleventy goodies - templates, filters
+### Eleventy goodies - templates, plugins, filters

-The boring configuration is out of the way.
-Lets explore what 11ty has to offer, and understand how we can use templates to structure our website.
+Now that the configuration is out of the way.
+Lets explore what 11ty has to offer.

+#### Templates

 One of the reason I chose to go with 11ty is that it allowed me to make a choice on what templting engine I could use.
 Each individual blog post or "note" as I call them are written in Markdown, however all the other pages use Nunjucks templating from Mozilla.
-This gives the developer the opportunity to sepaate
+This gives the developer the opportunity to separate logic in `layouts` and `partials`.

+#### Plugins

+Nobody loves a well maintained pluging eco-system more than me, and have to say after using 11ty for my blog - it not only delivered but it did so above expectations.
+Plugins are maintained on their official website [here](https://www.11ty.dev/docs/plugins/).
+And adding plugins to the config is really simple.
+For my website I'm using the official [Navigation](https://www.11ty.dev/docs/plugins/navigation/) plugin to use font-matter to generate the navigation menu.
+I won't go into implementation details as their readme does a fantastic job to get everyone up and running.

+#### Filters

+Not going to lie, I absolutley love this feature and can't wait to explore and come up with some crazy implementations.
+In short, filters are functions which can be applied to variables in Nunjucks templates the current usecase I have found for them is to parse the datestring in my posts and convert it to an easier to read format.
+The documentation for filters can be found [here](https://www.11ty.dev/docs/filters/).